smorimoto/smorimoto/README.md

 Hi, I'm Sora Morimoto.
 I mainly use functional programming languages.
-Nevertheless, I'm not cynical about other programming languages and paradigms, even though I prefer the formalizable aspects, rather than the often subjective appeal to taste or intuition.
+Nevertheless, I'm not cynical about other programming languages and paradigms, even though I prefer the formalizable aspects, rather than the often subjectiveappeal to taste or intuition.
+I'm currently living at the intersection between the software industry and academia while working on language platforms or operating systems for a weird world in multidisciplinary teams.

 ### Other information